 Public Works, Utilities & Parks

-At the Norcross Department of Public Works, Utilities, Parks, and Recreation, we are committed to operating a safe, reliable, open, and innovative department with uncompromising integrity.
+At the Norcross Department of Public Works, Utilities, Parks, & Recreation, we are committed to operating a safe, reliable, open, and innovative department with uncompromising integrity.

 The infrastructure of the City of Norcross is maintained by the Director and staff of the Public Works, Utilities & Parks Department.
-The responsibilities of the department include the maintenance of utilities, such as power, sewer, along with roads, stormwater, sanitation, parks, and recreation.
+The responsibilities of the department include the maintenance of utilities, such as power, along with roads, stormwater, sanitation, parks, and recreation.

 The City of Norcross is a proud member of MEAG (Municipal Electric Authority of Georgia) which is a public power authority made up of 49 Georgia municipalities who produce and distribute their own power.
 MEAG was formed to help keep rates competitive for all of its members.
 Norcross services 4500 customers and maintains 84 miles of electric lines.
 While most of the city's territory is within the borders of Norcross, the city is allowed to bid on projects that have a load of 900 kW or more.

-The stormwater utility falls under the purview of the Public Works and Utilities Department.
+The stormwater utility falls under the purview of the Public Works, Utilities & Parks.
 A stormwater fee is charged to control and improve the discharge of water from property to meet EPD standards.
 The fees are used to improve and maintain drainage, to reduce flooding, property damage and to comply with new state and federal regulations.
 The City of Norcross worked hard to create a fair and equitable stormwater fee schedule.
 Property owners in the City pay only $2.05 per 100 square feet of impervious area.

 Come relax in our city's beautiful parks, among winding sidewalks, gorgeous landscapes and spectacular trees.